MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/wake-lan-views-configuration-manager.md

 manager: dougeby
 ---

-# Wake On LAN Views in Configuration Manager
+# Wake On LAN views in Configuration Manager

 The Configuration Manager Wake On LAN views contain information about the objects, such as application management, software updates, and task sequence deployments, that have Wake On LAN enabled, as well as the clients that are Wake On LAN enabled, and clients that have deployments that are Wake On LAN enabled.
 There is also a status view that contains information about the Wake On LAN error messages that have been reported.
 Most often, the Wake On LAN views will be joined to discovery views by using the **ResourceID** column, and to application management and compliance settings views by using the **ObjectID** column.

 The following sections provide detailed information about Wake On LAN views and the Wake On LAN status view.

-## Wake On LAN Views
+## Wake On LAN views

 The Wake On LAN views are described in this section.